kingston-hackSpace/bioElectricity_with_plants/README.md

 - We treat the HX711 output as a high-resolution raw signal (counts), then baseline and filter it in software to produce the representative values used for visualisation.

-- *note*: The HX711 won't distinguish between the plant's electricl signals and the environment's.
-Unfortunatelly, there will be electrical noise in our readings, so we need to try to reduce it in hardware and software to get reliable plpant data.
-Please keep in mind that cancelling external noise for pure plant activity signals can be very difficult.
 -

 TUTORIALS